The stats

 Gun reforms

-The Agreement affirmed that “… firearms possession and use is a privilege that is conditional on the overriding need to ensure public safety.”.
+The Agreement affirmed that “…firearms possession and use is a privilege that is conditional on the overriding need to ensure public safety.”

-Following these gun reforms, no mass shootings occurred in the next 22 years until a tragic domestic murder-suicide in May 2018.
+Following these gun reforms, no mass shootings occurred in the next 22 years, until a tragic domestic murder-suicide in May 2018.

-It is estimated that without the intervention of our gun reforms, approximately 16 mass shootings would have been expected between then and February 2018.
+It is estimated that without the intervention of our gun reforms, approximately 16 mass shootings would have been expected between 1996 and February 2018.
+Chapman et al, 2018

-Gun deaths
+Firearm deaths

 The annual rate of total gun deaths in Australia fell from 2.9 per 100,000 in 1996 to just 0.88 per 100,000 in 2018.

-Our gun death rate is 12 times less than the US of about 10.6 per 100,000 people.
+Our gun death rate is 12 times lower than the US rate of about 10.6 per 100,000 people.

-Gun suicides
+Firearm suicides

 The rate of firearm-related suicide has more than halved since the introduction of Australia’s gun reforms.

-Gun homicides
+Firearm homicides

 847 reported incidents in 2018 of firearm theft, in which 2,425 firearms were stolen

-this is a 15% increase in incidents and a 35% increase in stolen firearms since 2008-09
+This is a 15% increase in incidents and a 35% increase in stolen firearms since 2008-09

 AIC 2020